 It is important you read and understand the risks associated with this activity.
 For more information see here.

-HideWai-O-Tapu Thermal Wonderland is a spectacular showcase of New Zealand’s most colourful and unique geothermal elements sculpted by thousands of ...
+HideWai-O-Tapu Thermal Wonderland is a spectacular showcase of New Zealand’s colourful and unique geothermal elements sculpted by thousands of years...

-Read moreWai-O-Tapu Thermal Wonderland is a spectacular showcase of New Zealand’s most colourful and unique geothermal elements sculpted by thousands of years of volcanic activity.
-You are introduced to a uniquely different natural landscape – the key to what you see lies below the surface – one of the most extensive geothermal systems in New Zealand, extending over 18-sq. km.
-Enjoy viewing unique volcanic features as you walk at your own pace along well-defined tracks.
+Read moreWai-O-Tapu Thermal Wonderland is a spectacular showcase of New Zealand’s colourful and unique geothermal elements sculpted by thousands of years of volcanic activity.
+You will be introduced to a diversely different natural landscape, extending over 18-sq. km.
+Enjoy viewing the volcanic features as you walk at your own pace along well-defined tracks.
 Relax in the first-class Visitor Centre, home to the Gift Shop and Café facilities.
 Visit the Mud Pool, the largest in New Zealand, it was originally the site of a large mud volcano which was destroyed through erosion in the 1920s.
-See the history and beauty of the Lady Knox Geyser at 10:15 am every day.
-Lady Knox Geyser provides a unique opportunity to see an eruption to heights of 10 to 20 metres.
+See the history and beauty of the Lady Knox Geyser at 10:15 am every day where a daily eruption happens of up to 20 metres.

 HideYour accommodation: Sudima Lake Rotorua